Dr Sarah Wood

 Research interests

 Research interests include Piers Plowman, religious literature, Middle English alliterative poetry, and the history of the book.
-My first book, Conscience and the Composition of Piers Plowman (Oxford: OUP, 2012), was an exploration of literary ‘character’ in the multiple discourses and versions of which Langland’s poem is composed.
+My first book, Conscience and the Composition of Piers Plowman Link opens in a new window(Oxford: OUP, 2012), was an exploration of literary ‘character’ in the multiple discourses and versions of which Langland’s poem is composed.
 I have since co-edited a new edition of the widely circulated instructional poem The Prick of ConscienceLink opens in a new window for the Early English Text Society (Oxford: OUP, 2013) and published a number of articles on the text and manuscripts of Piers Plowman.
 My most recent book, Piers Plowman and its Manuscript TraditionLink opens in a new window, was published by Boydell and Brewer/York Medieval Press in the series York Manuscript and Early Print Studies.
-My current project is a study of the Middle English alliterative poem The Siege of Jerusalem.
+My current work focuses on war and literature, particularly in the Middle English alliterative poem The Siege of Jerusalem.

 I welcome enquiries from students seeking supervision in Middle English literature, particularly Piers Plowman, religious literature, and alliterative poetry.